 Over the last few decades, technology has done a pretty remarkable job at bringing us together.
 A video call is all that it takes to…

-Translation is an act of adaptation and of negotiation and, as such, it is a creative act.
-Translators are engaged in a process of negotiation…
+Did you ever think about how there’s creativity in translation?
+Translation is an act of adaptation and of negotiation and, as such, it is a…

 It is relatively easy to literally translate a word into another language.
 It’s much more difficult to translate a word or a phrase when one contemplates how the…